bman006/Store-Inventory-Manager/README.md

     ![Demo](assets/images/demo_terminal02.png)
     ![Demo](assets/images/demo_terminal07.png)

-    * After entering the order quantity, the app will summarize the customer's order, and adjust the inventory in the database to reflect the reduction in inventory
+    * After entering the order quantity, the app will summarize the customer's order, and adjust the inventory in the database to reflect the reduction in stock
     ![Demo](assets/images/demo_terminal08.png)
     ![Demo](assets/images/demo_mysql02.png)